 Although my vicious allergy prevents me from owning – or even being around – a real cat, I’m a sucker for fine representations of them (as you may have guessed from my Favorite Cat Memes posts.)
 Combine that with my interest in art porcelain, and the question naturally arises: Who created the most perfect porcelain kitties?

-The Boehm studio in Trenton produced only three cat studies, from 1954 to 1990.
+The Boehm studio in Trenton produced only four cat studies from 1953 to 1990.
 Their British satellite operation, Boehm of Malvern, never produced any domestic cat sculptures that I have found, although they did do some wild cats.

 The next Boehm feline was the Kitten, design #400-91, an open edition in 1977 that was closed in 1981.
 This cutie is 4.5″ high and came in three colorways: white/grey, black/white, and orange tabby.